HOME TOP ATTRACTIONS DESTINATIONS THINGS TO DO

 Canadian Rockies

 Straddling the British Columbia/Alberta border, this mountain chain runs from the U.S. border to the northern end of British Columbia.
-Within the Canadian Rockies is some of the most beautiful, serene and, at the same time, breathtaking scenery on the earth’s surface.
-These mountain jewels are distinct from the American Rockies as they have been very heavily glaciated, resulting in sharply pointed mountains separated by wide, U-shaped valleys gouged by glaciers, whereas the American Rockies are more rounded.
+Within the Canadian Rockies is some of the most beautiful, serene.

 Read more »